Preparing for the CMA Exam as a Busy Parent

 Just make sure that the time allotted for studying is free from distraction, even if that means only crushing it for one solid hour at a time.

-I asked one CMA Exam Academy student how he found the time to study while working a full time job and taking care of 3 kids and here’s what he said:
+I asked one CMA Exam Academy student how he found the time to study while working a full-time job and taking care of three kids, and here’s what he said:

 “I put in about 10-15 hours/week.
 I’d wake up early and get an hour in before making the kids breakfast.
 I travel a bit so got a lot done on airplanes.